-It is a simply beautiful hotel and a fantastically luxurious choice.
-It’s an excellent blend of Japanese and western style, with a beautiful garden and stunning rooms.
 The hotel entrance is located on the building’s 3rd floor but guest rooms are located from the 1st floor upwards.
-The basement is home to a spa, beauty salon and ofuro (a typical deep, hot-water filled wooden/ stone Japanese-style bath).
+The basement is home to a spa, beauty salon, and ofuro (a typically deep, hot-water filled wooden/ stone Japanese-style bath).
 Often clients can feel unsure about choosing an international chain in Japan, wanting instead to find something “more Japanese,” yet the Four Seasons Kyoto is unique, and designed to reflect the historical city just outside its doors.

 - Address: 445-3, Myohoin Maekawa-cho Higashiyama-ku Kyoto 605-0932

-- Access: 5 minutes by taxi from Kyoto Station
+- Access: Less than 10 minutes by taxi from Kyoto Station

 - Facilities: Fitness club, pool, restaurants

 - Check-in: 15:00